 Facilitates an understanding of sport coaching based on the most current thinking regarding principles that appropriately guide coaching behaviors.
-Involves the study of medical-legal, growth and development, psychosocial, biophysical, training/conditioning, tactical/strategical, organizational/administrative, ethical and professional development aspects of coaching in a variety of competitive sport settings.
+Involves the study of medical-legal, growth and development, psychosocial, biophysical, training/conditioning, tactical/strategical,

-EDUC 376 Sport Coaching Practicum 3 cr
+EDUC 376 Sport Coaching Practicum

 Provides an opportunity for the student to observe and assist a coach.
 Students will experience a hands-on approach to coaching skills, including participating in emergency care and assisting with planning practices, designing tactics and strategies in preparation for games.
 Provides opportunities to learn duties and responsibilities of coaches and athletic directors, rules related to recruiting athletes and other rules and policies related to school athletics.
 Requires 150 on-site hours.